“So, tell me again why a mountain biking weekend requires you to take off half a day on Thursday and a whole day Friday?”

 “Yeah, I think.
 It just scared the shit out of me.
 Is it--is it okay, though?”

 “He’s fine.
 He...we have a rehabilitation program not far from here.
 He got out during a transfer from another facility and we’ve been tracking him almost all morning.
 Fast son of a bitch.
 But he’s fine, just a tranq or two.”
 Jim looked past the man talking to him and was relieved to see that the bear was still breathing.
 It looked peaceful, almost kind of cute.
 The two men kneeling with it were on walkie talkies and doing what Jim assumed was a field examination.
 Jim watched them for a moment, curious, before the man checking on him cleared his throat and motioned to Jim’s leg, where Jim still had his hand against the cut that was now bleeding through his fingers.
 “You’re bleeding.
 Did it get you?”

 The look on the man’s face was serious.
 Harsh even.
 “Uh, no. I scraped it on a rock when I was trying to get away.
 Banged my elbows up, too, look.”
-If someone had asked Jim later why he’d lied, he probably would have said that it was because of the man’s expression, but the truth is he had no idea why he lied.
+If someone had asked Jim later why he’d lied, he probably would have said that it was because of the man’s expression, but the truth was he had no idea why he lied.
 It just seemed like the right thing to do, like everyone would be better off if he just fibbed a little.

 “We have some first aid stuff.
 Hey, Stephens, this guy got cut up.”